GENITAL WARTS – HUMAN PAPILLOMAVIRUS (HPV)

 The most common areas are in the pubic area, the shaft, the glans and the prepuce of the penis, in men, the groins, on and around the genital area in women, in the urethra, or in the rectum or anus in both sexes, i.e. where the condom does not protect, especially if the sexual partners man – woman, man – man or woman to woman are freshly shaved in the pubic-perianal areas, due the friction causes minor injuries and the virus is inoculated into the skin and it does not pass into the blood.

-The condom, however, is necessary, especially when it comes to having sex with a new partner, as it provides great protection from the genital warts being transmitted internally and other STDs.
+The condom, however, is necessary, especially when it comes to having sex with a new partner, as it provides great protection from the genital warts being transmitted internally.
+Also the condom can provide protection from other STDs.

 No. They are asymptomatic, they have been rarely reports of itching.